IlanIwumbwe/Ylva/readme.md

     <img width="28%" src="ylva.jpeg">
 </p>

-A simple chess engine in C for educational purposes.
+A simple chess engine in C.

 This is a rewrite of an older version that was in C++.
 A few features are missing and some stuff needs to be fixed as shown in Todos.
 These will be worked on subject to time constraints.